MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/data-platform-create-business-rule.md

 ms.topic: article
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.date: 3/17/2018
+ms.date: 3/21/2018
 ms.author: clwesene

 ---

-# Create a new business rule
+# Quickstart: Create a new business rule

 You can create business rules and recommendations to apply logic and validations without writing code or creating plug-ins.
 Business rules provide a simple interface to implement and maintain fast-changing and commonly used rules.